mediaProduct2017/learn_NeuralNet/README.md

 ### (4). activation function and vanishing gradient

 The maximum derivative of the sigmoid function is 0.25, so the errors in the output layer get reduced by at least 75%, and errors in the hidden layer are scaled down by at least 93.75%!
 You can see that if you have a lot of layers, using a sigmoid activation function will quickly reduce the weight steps to tiny values in layers near the input.
 This is known as the vanishing gradient problem.
 Later in the course you'll learn about other activation functions that perform better in this regard and are more commonly used in modern network architectures.

+The derivative of the sigmoid maxes out at 0.25 (see above).
+This means when you're performing backpropagation with sigmoid units, the errors going back into the network will be shrunk by at least 75% at every layer.
+For layers close to the input layer, the weight updates will be tiny if you have a lot of layers and those weights will take a really long time to train.
+Due to this, sigmoids have fallen out of favor as activations on hidden units.

+Instead of sigmoids, most recent deep learning networks use rectified linear units (ReLUs) for the hidden layers.
+A rectified linear unit has output 0 if the input is less than 0, and raw output otherwise.
+That is, if the input is greater than 0, the output is equal to the input.

+ReLU activations are the simplest non-linear activation function you can use.
+When the input is positive, the derivative is 1, so there isn't the vanishing effect you see on backpropagated errors from sigmoids.
+Research has shown that ReLUs result in much faster training for large networks.
+Most frameworks like TensorFlow and TFLearn make it simple to use ReLUs on the the hidden layers, so you won't need to implement them yourself.

+It's possible that a large gradient can set the weights such that a ReLU unit will always be 0.
+These "dead" units will always be 0 and a lot of computation will be wasted in training.

+From Andrej Karpathy's CS231n course:
+>Unfortunately, ReLU units can be fragile during training and can “die”.
+For example, a large gradient flowing through a ReLU neuron could cause the weights to update in such a way that the neuron will never activate on any datapoint again.
+If this happens, then the gradient flowing through the unit will forever be zero from that point on.
+That is, the ReLU units can irreversibly die during training since they can get knocked off the data manifold.
+For example, you may find that as much as 40% of your network can be “dead” (i.e. neurons that never activate across the entire training dataset) if the learning rate is set too high.
+With a proper setting of the learning rate this is less frequently an issue.

 ### (5). local minimum